calidion/vig-api/README.en.md

 [[English Version](https://github.com/calidion/egg/blob/master/README.en.md)]

-# Egg API: A simple rule set for RESTful-like APIs
+# Vig API: A simple rule set for RESTful-like APIs

 Is is a simpler rule set for HTTP based APIs, it tries to reduce the complexity that the RESTful APIs introduced.